Commentary on Mark 11 -- How is Jesus driving the money-changers out of the Temple in Jerusalem related to world evangelism?

 Conversations on the cleansing of the Temple almost never mention Isaiah's "for all nations" phrase.
 One reason may be that only Mark records the entire verse from Isaiah.
 However, by ignoring those last three words of Isaiah 56:7, we may well miss what was really going on that day.

 The core issue that day in Jerusalem may not have been just corrupt and abusive commerce, as bad as that was.
 The central issue may have been that the Court of the Gentiles had been taken over by such activity.
-This essentially evicted non-Jews from the Temple, meaning that the Temple could no longer be "a house of prayer for all nations."
+This basically evicted non-Jews from the Temple, meaning that the Temple could no longer be "a house of prayer for all nations."

 Matthew, Mark, and Luke all place Jesus' purifying of the Temple on Monday of Holy Week.
 On Friday of that same week, Jesus died as a sacrifice " for the sins of the whole world" (1 John 2:2).
 Thus, as Jesus entered the Temple at the beginning of Passover Week, a concern for all people on earth was likely weighing heavily on Him.
 Maybe He was already formulating in His mind the exhortation He would give His followers about preaching the gospel " to all creation" (Mark 16:15) and being witnesses "to the ends of the earth" (Acts 1:8).